The Definitive Guide to Box Springs, Foundations, and Frames

 Shop Saatva's Platform Bed and Adjustable Base

-Foundation and frame heights
+Mattress foundation and bed frame heights

 A standard foundation and metal frame setup will raise your bed to about 25 inches from the ground.
 See the diagram below for a handy visual reference: